t2trg/wishi/interop/participant-mmccool.md

 # Participant Questionnaire for the WISHI Semantic Interoperability Test Event
 For Michael McCool, Principal Engineer, Intel; W3C WoT WG Co-chair.

+This will be an extension of the
+[scenarios I prepared for the recent W3C WoT plugfest](https://github.com/w3c/wot/blob/master/plugfest/2018-bundang/preparation-intel.md).
+Note: the information provided on the above link was prepared under the W3C IP policy.
+However, this material provides most of the input requested below, including a description of the devices and services, and links to the Thing Descriptions used.

 ## Goals and Purpose
 The purpose of this questionnaire is to build a collective plan for the Interop
 - Collect information about entries and participants